qgevans/geomyid/README.md

 of which all those used are in the "user" namespace (see getextattr(8) and extattr(2)).
 These are used to affect how files are displayed in directory listings.

-_I caved_ D: The stupid thing works on stupid Linux now. (still only SBCL)
+_I caved_ D: The stupid thing works on stupid Linux now (still only SBCL).
+Extended attributes are the same, but prefixed with "user." because Linux.

 Now depends on solipsism (https://github.com/heddwch/solipsism) just to make it more of a pain in the ass.
 You're welcome. :D